 how to get rid of rats in the house is just one part of managing a rat problem.
 Let's say your home is currently rat-free; how do you keep it that way?
 Using an appropriate rat deterrent can help to discourage these rodents from either staying in the home or from entering it at all.
 One of the big problems with rats is that they can become a 'neighborhood problem': once they move in, they can wander in from (or to) neighboring properties as well.

-An ultrasonic rodent control device can be used to help encourage rats to leave the house.
+An ultrasonic rodent control repeller can be used to help encourage rats to leave the house.
 These devices give off vibrations and/or sound waves that are supposed to be unpleasant to rodents, causing them to leave the area.
-Unfortunately there have been mixed reviews over whether or not these devices really work.
+There have been mixed reviews over whether or not these devices work, especially in the long-term.
 Rats can quickly get used to them and then the devices become completely ineffective.

 One natural rat deterrent is peppermint oil (not extract).
 Generously dribble peppermint oil onto cotton balls and place them in the rats nesting areas and frequently used pathways.
 The oil needs to be replaced or refreshed every so often so that it doesn't lose its potency.

-Predator urine pellets are supposed to be yet another rat repeller.
-These pellets do not have an unpleasant scent to humans, but to rats they're supposed to smell like the rat's natural enemies.
-The theory is that the scent of the pellets will frighten the rats into thinking there are predators around, so the rats leave the area (if you have a cat or a dog, their scent may help detract rodents too! -- but remember that pet food is also highly attractive to rodents, so keep it securely stored in rodent-proof containers).
+Predator urine is another rat repeller.
+It comes in various forms - as a liquid spray or as granules.
+The granules do not have an unpleasant scent to humans, but to rats they're supposed to smell like the rat's natural enemies.
+The theory is that the scent of the predator urine will frighten the rats into thinking there are predators around, so the rats leave the area (if you have a cat or a dog, their scent may help detract rodents too! -- but remember that pet food is also highly attractive to rodents, so keep it securely stored in rodent-proof containers).
 Again, there are mixed reviews about whether 'predator urine' really helps to repel rats.